meruen/ruby-rpg/README.md

 > ``ruby example/example01.rb``

 # Considerations
 I'm actually building a tutorial using a lot of actions to make it easier to understand the framework.
-Need help with YARD...
+I need help with YARD...
 If someone can help me, mail me: emanuelbotelho@ymail.com